Investigator says teen admitted he shot Alabama sheriff

 Johnson is charged with capital murder in the sheriff’s death.

 Store security video showed the sheriff arriving at a gas station and attempting to disperse a noisy crowd that was blocking gas pumps, the investigator said.
-He said witnesses indicated Johnson first approached the sheriff in an “aggressive” manner.
+He said witnesses indicated Johnson first approached Williams in an “aggressive” manner, and that the sheriff told him to return to his vehicle.
 The sheriff was shot after approaching Johnson’s black Silverado truck, Loughridge testified.

-“You see the sheriff fall to the ground,” he testified.
+“”You see the sheriff fall to the ground,” he testified.

-The sheriff was shot once in face, with the bullet entering between his lip and chin, the investigator said.
+Williams was shot once in face, with the bullet entering between his lip and chin, the investigator said.

 The testimony was the first glimpse of evidence in the capital murder case.
 Williams was shot and killed Nov.
 23 in the county where he served as sheriff.
 Johnson was arrested several hours later after returning to the scene.

 Johnson is the son of a sheriff’s deputy in neighboring Montgomery County.
+An arrest warrant alleges he was under the influence of alcohol or drugs at the time of the shooting.

 During the brief hearing, defense lawyers appeared to raise the possibility that Johnson did not know Williams was sheriff.
 Loughridge testified that witnesses said Williams announced himself as sheriff, including to Johnson, as he was asking the crowd to disperse.
 However, on cross-examination, the investigator said the sheriff was in an unmarked county truck and did not have his blue lights running.
 He was wearing a baseball cap, jacket and tan pants at the time of the shooting.

-Note: This story has been corrected to show that the presiding judge was Judge Tom Sport.